-A whip lash snaps around my ankle.
+A whip's lash snaps around my ankle.
 I'm yanked back and they fall on me.
 When I stop kicking they lift me by the armpits.
-The patch that Dalia sewed on my breast, the one of Earth, the one the boys picked out, hangs loose.
+The patch that Dalia sewed on my breast pocket, the one of Earth, the one the boys picked out, hangs loose.
 Torn.
 Underneath, the suit's material is dark as new.

+Twenty years.
 I can't spend twenty years here.
 The family's cryo is synched with mine.
 They wake up when I get back.
 That's how we stay the same age.
-We get to discover what's become of the planet while they slept—together.
+We all discover together what's become of the planet while they slept and I travelled.
 I only age a little more than them when I surface to work.
 Helps me close the deals faster.
 I can't return to them as some old man they won't recognize.

 "Water," I say through bloody, swollen lips.
 "It's only water."

 "If you try to run, it's a hand.
-Run out of hands, it's a head."
+Out of hands, it's a head."